BMW S55 vs. B58: Performance, Tuning, Internals, & Sound

 Both engines are excellent for tuning, but mods for the B58 cost less

 The B58 on the other hand has a power ceiling similar to the S55.
-The most common B58 mods include an ECU tune, performance intake mods, catless downpipe upgrades, upgraded fueling, an upgraded charge pipe, a new turbo inlet, meth injection, or maybe even a massive twin-turbocharger upgrade if you want to make massive power.
+The most common B58 mods include an ECU tune, performance intake, a catless or high-flow downpipe, upgraded fueling, an upgraded charge pipe, a new turbo inlet, meth injection.
+Similarly, if you want the best possible power gains you’ll need to upgrade the turbo to bigger one.

 S55 vs. B58 Sound: which engine sounds best?